The Federal Reserve sets U.S. monetary policy and the New York Fed plays a central role in implementing it.

 On a daily basis, the New York Fed publishes the Effective Federal Funds Rate (EFFR), which is calculated as a volume-weighted median of the previous business day’s overnight federal funds transactions.

-Liquidity backstop tools play an important role in supporting the effective implementation of monetary policy by limiting the potential for pressures in overnight funding markets to push the EFFR above the FOMC’s target range.
+The Federal Reserve operates additional tools that support the effective implementation of monetary policy by limiting the potential for pressures in overnight funding markets to push the EFFR above the FOMC’s target range:

-- The discount window, operated at all 12 Reserve Banks, provides a backstop source of liquidity for banks and promotes financial stability.
-By providing access to temporary funding, the discount window assists banks in managing their liquidity risks and in turn helps support the flow of credit to households and businesses.
+- The discount window, operated at all 12 Reserve Banks, provides a source of liquidity for banks and promotes financial stability.
+By providing access to temporary funding, the discount window assists depository institutions in managing their liquidity risks and in turn helps support the flow of credit to households and businesses.
 Primary Credit is one of the key lending programs within the discount window.
 It is available to banks in generally sound financial condition and with eligible collateral pledged to a Reserve Bank.
 There are no restrictions on banks’ use of borrowed funds.
-The primary credit rate has been set at the top of the federal funds target range since March 2020.

 Changes in the size or composition of the balance sheet are an important part of the monetary policy implementation framework.
 At the direction of the FOMC and on behalf of the System Open Market Account (SOMA)—the Federal Reserve’s portfolio of securities—the Desk purchases securities in the open market.

-There are different reasons that the FOMC may direct the Desk to conduct asset purchases.
+The FOMC may direct the Desk to conduct asset purchases for different reasons:

-The FOMC may also direct the Desk to reduce the size of the balance sheet, which can tighten monetary policy.
+The FOMC may also direct the Desk to reduce the size of the balance sheet when policy accommodation through asset purchases is no longer needed.
 This includes limiting reinvestment of proceeds from maturing securities or selling securities.
-For example, starting in June 2022, the FOMC directed the Desk to begin allowing Treasury and agency mortgage-backed securities holdings to mature without reinvestment up to specified amounts, which guided the pace of balance reduction.
+For example, between June 2022 and November 2025, the FOMC directed the Desk to begin allowing Treasury and agency mortgage-backed securities holdings to mature without reinvestment up to specified amounts, which guided the pace of balance sheet reduction.

 To support effective open market operations, the Desk lends eligible Treasury and agency debt securities owned by the Federal Reserve on an overnight basis.
 Also, to support its operational readiness to implement future directives from the FOMC, the Desk conducts very small purchases or sales of securities from time to time across a range of operation types.
 These operations do not represent a change in the stance of monetary policy.